enzeli/TopGrossingMonitor/README.md

 Potential future Work
 - App Detail View is underdesigned.
-- Handle long string displaying in labels
+- Long name strings should be handled properly in labels
 - Adding more transition animation could make UX more friendly, especially on iPad.
 - Expand Core Data functionality.
 Currently images are not stored, and data is store in unstructured raw form.